hashicorp/terraform-provider-azurerm/website/docs/d/virtual_hub_connection.html.markdown

 The following arguments are supported:

-* `name` - The name of the Virtual Hub Connection.
+* `name` - The name of the Connection which should be retrieved.

 * `resource_group_name` - The Name of the Resource Group where the Virtual Hub Connection exists.
-*  `virtual_hub_name` - The name which should be used for Virtual hub using the connection.
+*  `virtual_hub_name` - The name of the Virtual Hub where this Connection exists.

 ## Attributes Reference